 It primarily follows brothers Dean and Chase Gallagher, who are both paramedics and part of the elite Rescue Special Ops team; they’re your typical alpha male siblings who fight over everything, but who will also stand up for and protect each other no matter what.

-Rescue Special Ops follows their personal lives, as well as the complex rescue operations they undertake alongside their team of professional paramedics, who face death with every call.
+Rescue Special Ops follows their personal lives, as well as the complex search and rescue operations they undertake alongside their team of professional paramedics, who face death with every call.

 Emergency!, NBC (1972 – 1977)